omgupta7352/ChatHive/README.md

 ## Overview

-**ChatHive** is a scalable and real-time chat application backend built with Spring Boot and MongoDB.
+**ChatHive** is a scalable and real-time chat application backend built with Spring Boot and MongoDB and Frontend built with ReactJs, ViteJs and Tailwind CSS.
 It offers WebSocket-based communication for real-time message delivery and supports secure user authentication and message persistence.
 Whether you're building a social platform, a chat app, or integrating live messaging into your service, ChatHive provides all the essentials to get you started.

 ## Features